GreptimeTeam/docs/user-guide/concepts.md

 ### Database

-Similar to relational databases, database is the minimal unit of data container, within which data can be managed and computed.
+Similar to *database* in relational databases, database is the minimal unit of data container, within which data can be managed and computed.

 ### Table

 Table in GreptimeDB is similar to it's in traditional relational database except it requires a timestamp column.
 The table holds a set of data that shares a common schema.
-It can either be created from SQL CREATE TABLE, or inferred from the input data structure (the auto-schema feature).
+It can either be created from SQL `CREATE TABLE`, or inferred from the input data structure (the auto-schema feature).
 In distributed deployment, a table can be split into multiple partitions that sit on different datanodes.